jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 }
 ```

-### TypeScript and Strong Typing

-In TypeScript, variable have strong types.
-In other words; a variable that holds a number, must always hold a number, and a variable that holds a string; must always hold a string value.
-With TypeScript the data type associated with a variable can be declared either _explicitly_ or _implicitly_.
+Whether run manually, or automatically using the "watch" function configured in a `tsconfig` file: TypeScript code placed in `.ts` files, will be converted into its configured version JavaScript code (ES3 by default) with the same file names, but with the `.js` extension.

+### Declaring variable types

+In TypeScript, we define and assign types to variables.
+Once assigned the type cannot be changed.

+#### Implicit vs. Explicit Type Declarations

+Type declarations can be declared/implented in two ways; _explicitly_ or _implicitly_.

 To _implicitly_ declare a the data type of a variable, we can define the value of the variable at the time of declaration, which allows the compilier to infer the data type of the variable and enforce its type.